scottylabs-labrador/cmucal-v2/backend/README.md

 cd into the backend folder

 1. Virtual Environment
-If there isn't a venv folder, run `python3 -m venv venv` in terminal to create an venv (ignore this step if already have venv).
+(ignore this step if already have venv) If there isn't a venv folder, run `python3 -m venv venv` in terminal to create an venv.

 Run the following command to activate venv
 macOS: `source venv/bin/activate`